grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Production-ready vParquet3 block format

-You can use Tempo 2.3 with vParquet2 or vParquet3.
+vParquet3 provides improved query performance and [dedicated attribute columns]({{< relref "../operations/dedicated_columns" >}}).

+This block format is required for using structural operators and dedicated attribute columns.

 While vParquet2 remains the default backend for Tempo 2.3, vParquet3 is available as a stable option.
+Both work with Tempo 2.3.

 Upgrading to Tempo 2.3 doesn’t modify the Parquet block format.

-vParquet3 provides improved query performance and [dedicated attribute columns]({{< relref "../operations/dedicated_columns" >}}).

-This block format is required for using structural operators and dedicated attribute columns.

 {{% admonition type="note" %}}
 Tempo 2.2 can’t read data stored in vParquet3.